 But since February this year, after I joined a Facebook group dedicated to pour over coffee, I started reading about how other people were making their brews and the equipment they used.
 It made a lot of sense, and I started wondering if I could improve my daily cup by adding some equipment, changing others and being more methodical in my process.

 And so I began my journey down the rabbit hole, starting with the purchase of a no-brand timer scale so that I could start measuring my coffee dosage, coffee-to-water ratio and systematically track (and repeat) my pour technique.

 It soon became clear that I needed to upgrade my trusty grinder, and so I did.
 One thing led to another, and I added a temperature-controlled gooseneck kettle to the family.
-There was so much more stuff to buy, including a whole circus of different drippers (April, Bolio, Chemex and the rest of the alphabet), a Kruve “brewler” to measure coffee grind size in micrometres and accompanying sifter for more consistency, an Ikawa home roaster and many more.
+There was potentially so much more stuff to buy, including a whole circus of different drippers (April, Bolio, Chemex and the rest of the alphabet), a Kruve “brewler” to measure coffee grind size in micrometres and accompanying sifter for more consistency, an Ikawa home roaster and many more.

 But then I remembered the Pareto principle, the law of diminishing returns and principal components analysis, and decided to draw a line in the sand.
 I wasn’t chasing for the perfect cup of coffee, I only wanted a really good tasting one that I could drink every morning to feed my caffeine addiction.

 I haven’t quite found that cup yet and I’m still tweaking my brewing variables to get there, but it’s getting close.
 And I feel that I now have all the equipment I need to find that cup, specifically:

 - Hario paper filter (white, tabbed, made in Japan)

 - 1Zpresso JX-Pro hand grinder

 - Timemore Fish Smart gooseneck temperature-controlled electric kettle